5 Reasons to Visit the Hamptons Year-Round

 Some argue that it’s even more appealing in the off-season because the crowds are absent and the restaurants are glad to see you.
 Also, don’t discount the advantages of being able to park without risking a heated encounter with another frustrated driver.
 Or being able to drive from Southampton to Montauk on Route 27 without resorting to the convoluted map of the back roads because traffic is bumper-to-bumper.

-So here are some of my favorite things to do both in summer season and before/after:
+So here are some of my favorite things to do both during the summer season and before/after: